berttejeda/bert.lessons/crossplane/lesson-02/lesson.md

 Although the underlying actions are identical, the implementation is not as self-service oriented as with CrossPlane.

 Here's why in a nutshell:

 - CrossPlane leverages Kubernetes, which ships with RBAC
-- Kubernetes has a rich ecosystem of custom resources, integrations, tooling, etc which all play nice with CrossPlane, because it's a Kubernetes add-on after all
+- Kubernetes has a rich ecosystem of custom resources, integrations, tooling, etc<br />
+  which all play nice with CrossPlane, because it's a Kubernetes add-on after all

 The only downside I see so far is that it's not as widely known as tools like Terraform, and so